shopsys/shopsys/docs/introduction/console-commands-for-application-management-phing-targets.md

 <target name="build-deploy-part-1-db-independent" depends="clean,composer,npm,dirs-create,domains-urls-check,assets" description="First part of application build for production preserving your DB (can be run without maintenance page)."/>
 ```
 Target `build-deploy-part-1-db-independent` also executes subset of Phing targets (`clean`,`composer`,`npm`,`dirs-create`,`domains-urls-check`,`assets`).

+***Note:** During the execution of `composer and npm targets`, there will be installed 3-rd party software as dependencies of Shopsys Framework by [composer](https://getcomposer.org/doc/01-basic-usage.md#installing-dependencies) and [npm](https://docs.npmjs.com/about-the-public-npm-registry) with licenses that are described in document [Open Source License Acknowledgements and Third-Party Copyrights](../../open-source-license-acknowledgements-and-third-party-copyrights.md)*

 Let us move a little deeper and take a look at the first one, `clean`:
 ```xml
 <target name="clean" description="Cleans up directories with cache and scripts which are generated on demand.">